 Most day traders focus on the win rate or win/loss ratio.
 The allure is to eventually reach that stage where nearly all their trades are winners.
 While that appears to make sense, having a high win rate doesn't mean that you'll be a successful trader or even a profitable one.

 Your win rate shows how many trades you win out of all your trades.
-For example, if you make five trades a day and win three, your daily win rate is 3 of 5 or 60%.
+For example, if you make five trades a day and win three, your daily win rate is three of five or 60%.
 If there are 20 trading days in the month, and you win 60 out of 100 trades, your monthly win rate is 60%.

 The win/loss ratio is your wins divided by your losses.
 In the example, assume for the sake of simplicity that 60 trades were winners and 40 were losers.
 Your win/loss ratio is 60/40=1.5.
-This means you are winning 50% of the time more than you are losing.
+This means you are winning 50% more often than you are losing.

-A win-loss ratio above 1.0, or a win rate above 50%, is favorable, but it isn't an indicator of overall success.
+A win/loss ratio above 1.0, or a win rate above 50%, is favorable, but it isn't an indicator of overall success.
 You might be winning, but if your losses are larger in value than your wins, you are still not profiting.
-You should consider your risk to reward ratio at the same time.
+You should consider your risk/reward ratio at the same time.